Rianto-RNT/rnt-computer-app/README.md

   - User Product order table list in admin dashboard
   - user Wishlist services in frontend
   - Wishlist In Frontend (user)
   - (COD) Cash On Delivery for payment option
+  - create cash on delivery order or redirect to payment page

 ## TODO to fix